davekilian/davekilian.github.com/_posts/2015-08-12-unity-for-devs.markdown

 ## Unity in a nutshell

+As we just finished discussing, Unity is at its core an entity/component system.
+This assumption underlies both the game engine and the game editor.
-Unity provides an editor and a game engine, which are tightly integrated with each other.
+It's also how the editor and the engine integrate with each other.

+To make a game, you open the Unity editor and create a *Scene*.
+A Scene is just an initial game state created from entities, their components, and the initial state variables for each component.
-You use the editor to build an initial game state (a Scene), and then compile one or more Scenes into a game.
+Then you compile one or more of these Scenes into a full game.
+Internally, Unity compiles the game as follows:

+1. All your components are compiled into one or more binaries
+2. The Scene(s) you designed are serialized
-In essence, the editor builds your game by first compiling your code, and then packaging the binaries with your game art/assets and Unity's own game engine binaries.
+3. Unity packages the compiled component code, your serialized scenes, your game assets, and Unity's own engine binaries into a single executable package

-When you run the resulting game, the program starts Unity's game engine, which loads the Scene and runs the game's main loop.
+When you run the resulting game, the program starts Unity's game engine, which deserializes the first Scene and loads the Scene's art/assets.

-As previously mentioned, Unity implements an entity/component system.
-The editor is a drag-and-drop GUI which aids in building a scene based on entities.
-Each Scene in Unity is a hierarchy of entities (which Unity calls GameObjects).
-Each GameObject can be assigned one or more Components which define the entity's state and behaviors.
+Then the engine enters the game's main loop, which in turn runs the game logic for each component of each entity.

+> **A note on terminology**
+>
+> So far, we've been using the term 'entity' extensively.
+> However, Unity developers typically use the Unity-specific term 'game object' instead.
+> In this context 'game object' means the same thing as 'entity.'
+> You'll rarely see anyone in the Unity community use the term 'entity.'
+>
+> To fall in line with standards, we'll switch to the term 'GameObject' for the rest of this article :)

 Unity provides a stock component called Transform, which defines a position, orientation and scale.
 Unity makes the Transform component mandatory for every GameObject, which means every GameObject has a position, orientation and scale.